spree/spree/guides/content/integration/terminology.md

 ## Schedulers

-Pollers are responsible for monitoring a Spree store's API for changes and converting these changes to new messages as events are detected.
-This polling approach simplifies integration from a store owner's perspective, as there are no components of the Integrator operating within the Spree store itself.
+Pollers are responsible for monitoring a Spree Commerce storefront's API for changes and converting these changes to new messages as events are detected.
+This polling approach simplifies integration from a store owner's perspective, as there are no components of the Spree Commerce hub operating within the storefront itself.

 The Poller also provides a heart beat monitor for a store which can raise alerts quickly when failures occur.